copyrite/LwotcMinimalText/XComGame.md

 ## Wraith
 Activate dimensional shift and pass freely through obstacles for 2 turns.
 Free Action, 2 Charges

-Soldier Perks

-These are basic perks all soldiers can use when applicable.
 ## Get Up
 Revive an unconscious soldier and disorient them for 2 turns.
 Requires 2 actions.

 ## Stock Strike
 Strike a Mind Controlled Soldier with a butt of your weapon, stunning the target for 1 turn and dealing 30% of their max hp as damage.